mariefismi02/GMS-Tutorial-Example/README.md

 # GMS-Tutorial-Example
-This is some example i was created!
+This is some example i have created!
 You can use it for free!

 > Note: This example is for GM: Studio 1.4